 Overview of the Section 3 Program

-Professional services contracts and materials only contracts are exempt from Section 3.
-However, professional services or material provider recipients are encouraged to voluntarily participate in Section 3 by a) seeking a low and very low-income person for a position under the contract and/or b) reporting all hours worked by recipient’s current employees who identify as Section 3 Workers and/or Targeted Section 3 Workers under the contract.
-All labor hours worked by all employees under the contract would not have to be reported.
+Professional Services contracts and Materials Supply contracts are exempt from Section 3.
+However, Professional Services or Material Supply Contractors are encouraged to voluntarily participate in Section 3 by a) seeking a low and very low-income person for a position under the contract and/or b) reporting all hours worked by Contractor’s current employees who identify as Section 3 Workers and/or Targeted Section 3 Workers under the contract.
+All Labor Hours worked by all employees under the contract would not have to be reported.

 Section 3 is both race and gender neutral.
 The standards provided under this regulation are based on income-level and location.
 A minority and/or women owned business enterprise must provide evidence that it meets at least one criterion of a Section 3 Business Concern in order to be considered a Section 3 Business Concern.
 HUD is hopeful that Section 3 will serve to support, and not impede, contract opportunities for minority business enterprises.